The Day Keith Moon Accidentally Ran Over and Killed His Chauffeur

 One of the lesser known stories occurred on Jan.
 4, 1970, when Neil Boland, who was Keith Moon's driver and bodyguard, was accidentally run over by Moon's Bentley.

-Tragically, neither he nor the other passengers realized that as the Bentley moved forward, Boland wound up underneath the car and was dragged down the road.
+Tragically, neither he nor the other passengers realized that as the Bentley moved forward, Boland wound up underneath the Bentley and was dragged down the road.
 Boland was pronounced dead at the hospital that night.

 Moon was charged with Boland's death, as well as drunk driving and driving without a license or insurance.
 Six weeks later, it was ruled that the death was an accident, clearing Moon, although he would later plead guilty to the driving charges.
-The tragedy would continue to haunt Moon until his death on Sept.
+The tragedy continued to haunt Moon until his death on Sept.
 7, 1978.